 - any property where the security granted is a floating charge;

 - · chattels;

-- · land;
+- · land:

-- · book debts (but excluding bank accounts);
+- book debts (but excluding bank accounts);

-- ships;
+- · ships;

 - · aircraft; and

 - goodwill, patents, trade marks and copyright.

 The above list is not exhaustive.
-The full list of securities that must be registered is set out in Section 334 of the Companies Ordinance (Chapter 622 of the Laws of Hong Kong).
+The full list of securities that must be registered is set out in Section 334 of the Companies Ordinance (Cap.
+622).

 Although security over a bank account is not registrable as a book debt, it will be registrable if the security is a floating charge.
 The question of characterisation of security is a matter of both form and substance.
-A factor to take into account will be the nature of the dealings and interactions between the chargor and chargee.
+A factor to consider will be the nature of the dealings and interactions between the chargor and chargee.